ampproject/amphtml/extensions/amp-position-observer/amp-position-observer.md

 [TOC]

 ## What is amp-position-observer?
-`amp-position-observer` is a functional component that monitors visibility and position of an element within the viewport and dispatches `enter`, `exit` and `scroll:<Position In Viewport As a Percentage>` events (**Low Trust Level**) which can be used to trigger actions (**Only Low Trust Actions**) on other components.
+`amp-position-observer` is a functional component that monitors position of an element within the viewport as user scrolls and dispatches `enter`, `exit` and `scroll:<Position In Viewport As a Percentage>` events (**Low Trust Level**) which can be used to trigger actions (**Only Low Trust Actions**) on other components.
 It is only useful when used with other components and does not do anything on its own.